sravani-jakkula/GDP-Project/README2.md

 ### working on user and admin home pages
 Working on Styling the admin home pages and user or faculty home page to look good and make those pages functional

+### Working on AWS
+successfully creates database in the AWS RDS and needs to deploy the project in the cloud